StudyLions/StudyLion/README.md

-# StudyLion - Discord Productivity Bot
+# StudyLion - Discord Study & Productivity Bot
 StudyLion is a Discord bot that tracks members' study and work time while offering members the ability to view their statistics and use productivity tools such as: To-do lists, pomodoro timers, reminders, and much more.

 [**Invite StudyLion here**](https://discord.studylions.com/invite "here"), and get started with `!help`.